cocovelo/TCGA-BRCA-data-analysis/README.md

 `"C:/Users/colin/Downloads/gdc-client_2.3_Windows_x64-py3.8-windows-2019/gdc-client_2.3_Windows_x64/gdc-client.exe" download -m "C:/path/to/your/gdc_manifest.txt"`

 It was necessary to download the data in this way rather than using `GDCdownload()` as there was a mismatch between the files included in my manifest and those expected by `GDCdownload()`.
-I then prepared the data in R using:
+I then prepared the data in R using GDCprepare, however in order to do this I had to first specify where the data were saved and what the output file would be named:

+`output_filename <- "TCGA-BRCA-RNASeq-SummarizedExperiment.RData"
+data_dir <- "C:/Users/colin/Documents/R projects/RNA-seq-clustering/GDCdata/"`

+I then created the `se_object` with:

 `se_object <- GDCprepare(
     query = query,
     save = TRUE,
+    save.filename = file.path(data_dir, output_filename),
+    directory = data_dir
 )`

+## Exploratory data analysis

+## Clustering of samples

+## Machine learning applications with pytorch and sklearn

+## Deep learning